SFDigitalServices/sf-dahlia-lap/README.md

 ## To update css from Pattern Library
 * `grunt`

-## To run tests

-Linting:
+## Linting:

 To lint Ruby code run: `rubocop`

 To lint the react code run: `yarn lint`

-Rails tests:
+## Rails tests:

 `bundle exec rake spec`

+## React/Javascript tests:

-Running React/Javascript unit tests:
+### Running unit tests:

+`yarn test:unit`

+If you made a legitimate change in the view and a snapshot fails then you have to tell Jest to update the snapshots.
+Run:

-`yarn unit`
+`yarn unit -u`

+_Note2: Snapshots should be pushed to the repo_

-Running React/Javascript e2e tests:
+### Running e2e tests:

 In order to run e2e tests you have to:
-* set 2 environment variables to login into Saleforce.
+* Set 2 environment variables to let the e2e test login into Saleforce.
-* run your server locally.
+* Run your rails server locally.

-**env variables**
+**setting env variables**

-You have to set it in your environment and not in your .env file since it's being used only in Ruby and e2e runs in Javascript.
+Set the following env variables.
+You have to set them in your environment and not in your `.env` .
+Variables in your `.env` are being used only by Rails and e2e runs in Javascript.

-Set:

 ```
 E2E_SALESFORCE_USERNAME=dahlia-leasing-agent@exygy.com.full